Chatham County Line to headline 2018 festival

 The popular Raleigh-based band Chatham County Line, described by IndyWeek as traditional bluegrass with “newgrass leanings,” will be the 2018 Ol’ Front Porch Music Festival’s featured group.
-And the hot Asheville Americana group, Tellico, will open this year’s festival Friday evening at The Red Rooster.
+And the hot Asheville Americana group, Tellico, and The Hall Sisters from Garner, will perform Friday evening at The Red Rooster.
 The festival is Oct.
 5-6.

 Chatham County Line is an acoustic quartet formed in the 1990s in Raleigh with seven studio albums to its name and a full touring schedule both in the United States and abroad.
 The band “continues to utilize the traditional bluegrass tool kit of acoustic guitar, banjo, mandolin, and upright bass in service of an ethos that has more to do with the singer-songwriter realm than with Bill Monroe or Flatt & Scruggs,” wrote IndyWeek’s Jim Allen in a review of the group’s latest Album, Autumn, released in 2016.